collective/collective.recipe.solrinstance/README.txt

     configure the filter.
 Check the available filters in Solr's
     docs: http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters

+unique-key
+    Optional override for declaring a field to be unique for all documents.
+    See http://wiki.apache.org/solr/SchemaXml for more information.

 max-num-results
     The maximum number of results the Solr server returns.
 Defaults to 10.